-Join Dawn Nicholson-O'Brien for an advanced leadership program on Thinking Like a Futurist: Strategic Leadership and Seeing Around Corners, offered through the Sprott School of Business, Carleton University.
+Join Dawn Nicholson-O'Brien for an advanced leadership program on Thinking Like a Futurist: Navigating Complex Futures, offered through the Sprott School of Business, Carleton University.
 Previous programs sold out quickly in the last few years, with waiting lists, so, register early for these programs if you wish to attend.

 The program will be offered on: